-As you may have noticed my name is Sarah Lindsay Allen.
-I am 27 years old and was born and raised in Calgary, Alberta.
-I am in my third year of a Bachelor of Communications in Journalism and have an intense passion for all things visual.
+I am 28 years old and was born and raised in Calgary, Alberta.
+Soon I will begin my fourth and final year of a Bachelor of Communication in Journalism and have an intense passion for all things visual.

-I began my adult life working in cosmetic retailing and as a freelance makeup artist following my graduation from Artists Within Makeup Academy.
-I have worked for Estee Lauder companies, Sephora, and am currently a Sales Specialist with Makeup Forever Canada as well as Lancome.
-My passion for photography is actually what led me to makeup school, truly because I thought being a photographer would be too expensive.
+My passion for photography led me to makeup school about 8 years ago, truly because I thought being a photographer would be too expensive.
 (You can’t hear the hysteric laughter echoing through my head as I say this.. if you don’t know, makeup is ridiculously expensive, and oh yeah, it expires).

 As I learned in great detail how to apply makeup to a variety of skin types, tones, ages, and genders, all with the intention of making a person look their best on film, my desire to play a different role in the industry grew.
 Not only that, but I learned little bits about the eye of a photographer along the way.
 I became an expert in my field, but I still had that nagging feeling that photography was something I needed to pursue.

 I had the opportunity to work on set with some of Calgary’s most skilled and talented photographers while fulfilling internships with I Model Management and Artist Group.
 These people produced work, in fashion mostly, that pushed boundaries and was immaculately executed.
 I simply had to learn more.